-3 Training Recurrent Networks
+3. Training Recurrent Networks

-In [Behnke, 1999] an unsupervised learning algorithm for the neural abstraction pyramid architecture has been proposed.
+Behnke proposed an unsupervised learning algorithm for the neural abstraction pyramid.
 It learns a hierarchy of increasingly abstract representations of the image content that could be used to improve the quality of the images.
-Here, we apply supervised training to achieve the desired image reconstruction.
+Here, we apply supervised training to learn exactly the features that are needed to achieve the desired image reconstruction.

-Training of recurrent neural networks is difficult due to the non-linear dynamics of the system.
+Training recurrent networks is difficult due to the non-linear dynamics of the system.
 Several supervised training methods have been proposed in the literature.
-Realtime recurrent learning (RTRL) [Williams and Zipser, 1989] is suitable for continuously running networks, but very resource intensive.
-The backpropagation through time algorithm (BPTT) [Williams and Peng, 1990] unfolds the network in time and applies the backpropagation idea to compute the gradient of the error function.
+Real-time recurrent learning (RTRL) is suitable for continuously running networks, but very resource intensive.
+The backpropagation through time algorithm (BPTT) unfolds the network in time and applies the backpropagation idea to compute the gradient of an error function.
 Its computational costs are linear in the number of time steps the error is propagated back.

-For image reconstruction, we present a static input \mathbf{x}k to the network and train it to quickly reach a fixed point that coincides with the desired output \mathbf{y}k .
+For image reconstruction, we present a static input $\mathbf{x}k$ to the network and train it to quickly reach a fixed point that coincides with the desired output $\mathbf{y}k$ .
 Thus, the network runs only a few iterations and the gradient can be computed efficiently.
 No artificial truncation of history is necessary.

-3.1 Objective Function
+3.1.
+Objective Function

-The goal of the training is to produce the desired output \mathbf{y}k as quickly as possible.
+The goal of the training is to produce the desired output $\mathbf{y}k$ as quickly as possible.
 To achieve this, the network is updated for a fixed number T of iterations.
-The output vector \mathbf{v}k^t collects the output units of the network in an appropriate order.

-The output error δ_k^t , the difference between the activity of the output units \mathbf{v}k^t and the desired output \mathbf{y}k is not only computed at the end of the sequence, but after every update step.
-In the error function we weight the squared differences progressively, as the number of iterations increases:
+The output vector $\mathbf{v}k^t$ collects the output units of the network in an appropriate order.
+The output error $\delta_k^t$ , the difference between the activity of the output units $\mathbf{v}k^t$ and the desired output $\mathbf{y}k$ , is not only computed at the end of the sequence, but after every update step.
+In the error function we weigh the squared differences progressively, as the number of iterations increases: